-A channel is a private blockchain overlay on a Fabric network, allowing for data isolation and confidentiality.
+A channel is a private blockchain overlay which allows for data isolation and confidentiality.
 A channel-specific ledger is shared across the peers in the channel, and transacting parties must be properly authenticated to a channel in order to interact with it.
 Channels are defined by a Configuration-Block.

 Each Peer on a channel validates ordered blocks of transactions and then commits (writes/appends) the blocks to its replica of the channel Ledger.
 Peers also mark each transaction in each block as valid or invalid.

 Concurrency Control Version Check¶

 Concurrency Control Version Check is a method of keeping state in sync across peers on a channel.
 Peers execute transactions in parallel, and before commitment to the ledger, peers check that the data read at execution time has not changed.
 If the data read for the transaction has changed between execution time and commitment time, then a Concurrency Control Version Check violation has occurred, and the transaction is marked as invalid on the ledger and values are not updated in the state database.